akirahatsu/Deep-Learning-From-Scratch-MRI-Scan-Analysis/README.md

 * (N) is the batch size when the mean loss is used.

 This avoids explicitly constructing the Softmax Jacobian, reduces computation, and is the standard implementation used in modern deep learning frameworks.

+SOOO i become quite disseponted coz nobody on earth will ever watch this repo Any way

+i have to meintion some key things where is imortant never ever use image file as it is but normolise second use He init coz cnn will mostly mess up if u use constant for weight normolisation i will write more stuff when i remember .... for myself hehe for now bye